rafaelbiriba/cap_blue_green_deploy/README.md

 ### Understanding the deploy folder:

   - **current**: Pre environment.
 Used to test and validate your application.
   - **current_live**: Live environment.
-You production access goes here. *This dir name can be customized in custom variables, see below*
+Your production access goes here. *This dir name can be customized in custom variables, see below*
   - **previous_live**: Last live release.
 Used to do the rollback action of current_live. *This dir name can be customized in custom variables, see below*

 ### Deploy Commands:

 * **Going to Pre** `cap deploy:blue_green:pre`

   This command is an alias for `cap deploy` default task.
-It will run the deploy process and will create the `current` release
+It will run the deploy process and create the `current` release

 * **Going to Live** `cap deploy:blue_green:live`

-  This command will change symlinks of `current_live` dir to keep the the same release path of `current` dir.
+  This command will change symlinks of `current_live` dir to use the same release path of `current` dir.
 And also create the `previous_live` symlink to track the last current live release used.

-  **More explanations**

-  If `current_live` already exists, the `previous_live` dir will be created/updated, copying the same symlink of `current live` release, to keep traking the last valid release.

-  Finally, the command will create/update the `current_live` symlink, copying the same symlink of `current` release.

-* **Rollbacking** `cap deploy:blue_green:rollback`
+* **Rolling back** `cap deploy:blue_green:rollback`

   This command will change the `current_live` symlink to use the same destination of `previous_live` symlink.

 * **Cleanup** `cap deploy:blue_green:cleanup`

-  This is the same behavior of the default capistrano cleanup `deploy:cleanup`, but the `current_live` and `previous_live` releases will be preserved and not removed.
+  This is the same behavior of the default capistrano cleanup `deploy:cleanup`, but the `current`, `current_live` and `previous_live` releases will be preserved and not removed.

   **This lib automatically rewrite the default deploy:cleanup to use this new cleanup function.**